-The Airports Authority has initiated consultation with the Virginia State Historic Preservation Officer, as documented in the minutes of a February 14, 2006 meeting (Attachment A).
-During that meeting the Authority was asked to consider the possibility of (1) relocating the Shop 1 Annex building out of the impact area of the IAB expansion, (2) relocating the Shop 1 Annex

-Building to a new location on the airport, and (3) salvaging the original exterior metal panels of the Shop 1 Annex for reuse as replacement panels on other original structures.
-These measures were evaluated and found not to be viable because of the condition of the building (details provided in Attachment B).
+The Airports Authority has initiated consultation with the Virginia State Historic Preservation Officer as documented in the minutes of a February 14, 2006 meeting (Attachment A).
+During that meeting the Authority was asked to consider the possibility of (1) relocating the Shop 1 Annex building out of the impact area of the IAB expansion, (2) relocating the Shop 1 Annex Building to a new location on the airport, and (3) salvaging the original exterior metal panels for reuse as replacement panels on other original structures.
+These measures were evaluated and found not to be viable because of the condition of the building (Attachment B).